Uberspace/lab/source/guide_codimd.rst

 Remove UglifyJS
 ---------------

-The UglifyJS plugin freezes the compilation step, because it tries to compile everything in parallel and then reaches the maximum memory-limit/user of uberspace.
-And since it's apparently not necessary, we'll just remove it.
+The UglifyJS plugin gets the compilation step terminated, because it tries to compile everything in parallel and then reaches the maximum memory-limit/user of Uberspace.
+Since it's optional, we'll remove it.

 Open ``webpack.production.js`` and comment out this line (currently line 6):